mysqlbinlog - Man Page

 Query thread_id=3350 exec_time=11 error_code=0

-In the first line, the number following at indicates the starting position of the event in the binary log file.
+In the first line, the number following at indicates the file offset, or starting position, of the event in the binary log file.

 The second line starts with a date and time indicating when the statement started on the server where the event originated.
-For replication, this timestamp is propagated to slave servers. server id is the server_id value of the server where the event originated. end_log_pos indicates where the next event starts (that is, it is the end position of the current event + 1). thread_id indicates which thread executed the event. exec_time is the time spent executing the event, on a master server.
-On a slave, it is the difference of the end execution time on the slave minus the beginning execution time on the master.
-The difference serves as an indicator of how much replication lags behind the master. error_code indicates the result from executing the event.
+For replication, this timestamp is propagated to replica servers. server id is the server_id value of the server where the event originated. end_log_pos indicates where the next event starts (that is, it is the end position of the current event + 1). thread_id indicates which thread executed the event. exec_time is the time spent executing the event, on a replication source server.
+On a replica, it is the difference of the end execution time on the replica minus the beginning execution time on the source.
+The difference serves as an indicator of how much replication lags behind the source. error_code indicates the result from executing the event.
 Zero means that no error occurred.

 The output from mysqlbinlog can be re-executed (for example, by using it as input to mysql) to redo the statements in the log.
-This is useful for recovery operations after a server crash.
-For other usage examples, see the discussion later in this section.
+This is useful for recovery operations after an unexpected server exit.
+For other usage examples, see the discussion later in this section and in Section 9.5, “Point-in-Time (Incremental) Recovery”.
+To execute the internal-use BINLOG statements used by mysqlbinlog, the user requires the BINLOG_ADMIN privilege (or the deprecated SUPER privilege), or the REPLICATION_APPLIER privilege plus the appropriate privileges to execute each log event.

-Normally, you use mysqlbinlog to read binary log files directly and apply them to the local MariaDB server.
-It is also possible to read binary logs from a remote server by using the --read-from-remote-server option.
+You can use mysqlbinlog to read binary log files directly and apply them to the local MySQL server.
+You can also read binary logs from a remote server by using the --read-from-remote-server option.
 To read remote binary logs, the connection parameter options can be given to indicate how to connect to the server.
-These options are --host, --password, --port, --protocol, --socket, and --user; they are ignored except when you also use the --read-from-remote-server option.
+These options are --host, --password, --port, --protocol, --socket, and --user.

-mysqlbinlog supports the following options, which can be specified on the command line or in the [mysqlbinlog] and [client] option file groups.
+mysqlbinlog supports the following options, which can be specified on the command line or in the [mysqlbinlog] and [client] groups of an option file.
+For information about option files used by MySQL programs, see Section 6.2.2.2, “Using Option Files”.

 • --database=db_name, -d db_name

-This option causes mysqlbinlog to output entries from the binary log (local log only) that occur while db_name has been selected as the default database by USE.
+This option causes mysqlbinlog to output entries from the binary log (local log only) that occur while db_name is been selected as the default database by USE.

 The --database option for mysqlbinlog is similar to the --binlog-do-db option for mysqld, but can be used to specify only one database.
 If --database is given multiple times, only the last instance is used.